Univ-Wyo-Education/S20-2150/Lectures/Lect-10/Homework-03.md

 # Homework 3 - Boolean Algebra - Gates / Error Detection

-Due Monday Feb ?? - by end of class.
+Due Wednesday Mon 24 - by end of class.
 You can turn in parts 4,5,6 on paper - 1,2,3 should be uploaded (Upload source code only).

-Remember that I have a grader and if you do not put your name on the top of your homework - you will *NOT* get credit.
-That is bad after doing the work!

 Points total: 200